rioniac/CPInstaller/README.md

 ```
 To enable know file extensions so you can manually rename (change the file type) the zip file:
+1. Open Explorer to the "Downloads" folder.
-1. Press Alt
+2. Press 'Alt'
-2. Press 't'
+3. Press 't'
-3. Press 'o'
+4. Press 'o'
-4. Go to the 'view' tab
+5. Go to the 'view' tab
-5. uncheck the box for 'Hide extensions for known file types'
+6. uncheck the box for 'Hide extensions for known file types'
-6. Click OK
+7. Click OK
 ```
 **BELOW PLEASE FIND THE CURRENT INSTRUCTIONS FOR MANUAL FIX
 (i.e. What I am trying to automate)**

 1. Download the latest binary here: [https://github.com/crashbob/CRASHPlayer/archive/master.zip](https://github.com/crashbob/CRASHPlayer/archive/master.zip)
-2. [NOTE: I will assume you downloaded the zip file to a "Downloads" folder.]
+[NOTE: I will assume you downloaded the zip file to a "Downloads" folder.]

-2. It should have saved as "CRASHPlayer-master.zip"
+2. It should have saved as **CRASHPlayer-master.zip**

-3. Unzip/extract the contents, it should yield a "CRASHPlayer-master" folder
+3. Unzip/extract the contents, it should yield a **CRASHPlayer-master** folder

 4. Navigate to the folder:
-    "Downloads\CRASHPlayer-master\CRASHPlayer-master\CRASHPlayer.widget\Contents\"
+    **Downloads\CRASHPlayer-master\CRASHPlayer-master\CRASHPlayer.widget\Contents\**

-5. Open the file "widget.xml" with WordPad or NotePad++
+5. Open the file **widget.xml** with WordPad or NotePad++

-7. On line 5, replace "com.crashplayer.yctv.crashplayer" with "com.crashplayerXXXX.yctv.crashplayer"
+7. On line 5, replace **com.crashplayer.yctv.crashplayer** with **com.crashplayer*XXXX*.yctv.crashplayer**
-    where XXXX is a random number you choose, and will use again later.
+    where *XXXX* is a random number you choose, and will use again later.

 8. Take note of the version number on line 4 for later use, it is in the form V.V.VV

 9. Save widget.xml and close your editor.

-10. Navigate back to "Downloads\CRASHPlayer-master\CRASHPlayer-master\"
+10. Navigate back to **Downloads\CRASHPlayer-master\CRASHPlayer-master\**

-12. Right-click on the "CRASHPlayer.widget" folder and 'Sent to' > 'Compressed (zipped) folder'
+12. Right-click on the **CRASHPlayer.widget** folder and select *Send to* > *Compressed (zipped) folder*

-13. Right-click on the new zip file and rename it "com.crashplayerXXXX.yctv.crashplayer-V.V.VV.widget"
+13. Right-click on the new zip file and rename it
+    **com.crashplayerXXXX.yctv.crashplayer-V.V.VV.widget**
-    Please note that when renaming the file, select everything including ".zip" before typing.
+    Please note that when renaming the file, select everything including **.zip** before typing.

 #TASKS